 Things to keep in mind

-Although payroll taxes and income taxes are not one in the same, you need to withhold both from your employees’ paychecks.
+Again, you need to withhold both payroll and income taxes from your employees’ paychecks.

-This is not intended as legal advice; for more information, please click here.
+This article has been updated from its original publication date of September 6, 2017.This is not intended as legal advice; for more information, please click here.